We are fighters

 Two DUI Convictions In Five Years Will Trigger Repeat Offender Penalties

 While the most obvious way to avoid a repeat DUI conviction is to avoid the possibility of a DUI arrest, the second-best way is to hire a defense attorney who knows how to win DUI cases.
-Georgia criminal trial lawyer Jeff Rothman is a member of the National College for DUI Defense and the DUI Defense Lawyers Association (DUIDLA).
+Georgia criminal trial lawyer Jeffrey Rothman is a member of the National College for DUI Defense and the DUI Defense Lawyers Association (DUIDLA).
 He knows how to develop and present effective defenses in pretrial hearings and at trial.

 Common Penalties For A Repeat DUI